tkellen/infrastructure/README.md

 ### What is this?
-This repository contains the configuration for just about every web property I maintain personally.
+This repository contains the configuration for just about every web property I maintain personally (there are about 10 left to add!).
 There is a separate "terraform" for each under `terraform/states/`.

 ### Commands Available
 The most common lifecycle commands `init`, `plan`, and `apply` have been aliased